DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

 ### AuthorizationRequest
 * AuthorizationRequest `object`
   * authorization [AuthorizationDetails](#authorizationdetails)
+  * no_authorization_required `boolean`: Whether hetras should skip authorization using the provided token when no authorization details are supplied.
   * payment_token **required** `string`: The token you get from the payment service provider

 ### AvailabilityDetail